 Not all scientific questions or model development tasks require the sophistication of Earth system models, such as UKESM1, or even require an interactive ocean used in the global climate model, such as HadGEM3-GC3.0.
-For many applications is it useful to assume idealised sea surface boundary conditions.
-Two examples include replacing the ocean model with prescribed Sea Surface Temperature (SST), following the Atmospheric Model Intercomparions Project (AMIP) (Gates et al., 1999) approach, or by removing the land to create an ocean covered globe without zonal variability in the SST, the so-called "aquaplanet model".
-The aquaplanet formulation of the UM was developed by Neale (1999), building on the earlier work of Swinbank et al. (1988), and later published in Neale and Hoskins (2000a, b).
-This provided the foundation on which the AquaPlanet Experiment (APE) (Blackburn et al., 2013; Williamson et al., 2013) was built.
-For many modelling centers around the world, the aquaplanet configuration is a benchmark model for testing model performance (Stevens and Bony, 2013; Voigt and Shaw, 2015) and for implementing new parameterisations.
-Indeed the aquaplanet UM has been illuminating for studying tropical convection, for example the Madden-Julian Oscillation (Woolnough et al., 2001; Inness et al., 2001), the double-ITCZ (Talib et al., 2018), atmospheric tides and the diurnal cycle (Woolnough et al., 2004), and the sensitivity of convectively coupled equatorial waves to entrainment (Peatman et al., 2018).
+For many applications, it is useful to assume idealised sea surface boundary conditions.
+Two examples include replacing the ocean model with prescribed sea surface temperature (SST), following the Atmospheric Model Intercomparison Project (AMIP) (Gates et al., 1999) approach, or removing the land to create an ocean covered globe without zonal variability in the SSTs, the so-called "aqua-planet model".
+The aqua-planet formulation of the UM was developed by Neale (1999), building on the earlier work of Swinbank et al. (1988), and later published in Neale and Hoskins (2000a, b).
+This provided the foundation on which the Aqua-Planet Experiment (APE) (Blackburn et al., 2013; Williamson et al., 2013) was built.
+For many modelling centres around the world, the aqua-planet configuration is a benchmark model for testing model performance (Stevens and Bony, 2013; Voigt and Shaw, 2015) and for implementing new parameterisations.
+Indeed, the aqua-planet UM has been illuminating for studying tropical convection, for example, the Madden-Julian Oscillation (Woolnough et al., 2001; Inness et al., 2001), the double-ITCZ (Talib et al., 2018), atmospheric tides and the diurnal cycle (Woolnough et al., 2004), and the sensitivity of convectively coupled equatorial waves to entrainment (Peatman et al., 2018).

 At the most idealised end of the UM model hierarchy is the "idealised UM".
-This model configuration broadly describes a number of idealisations including the Held-Suarez Newtonian relaxation (Held and Suarez, 1994; Mayne et al., 2014b), radiative convective equilibrium (Holloway and Woolnough), and exo-planet configurations (Mayne et al., 2014a; Lines et al., 2018; Boutle et al., 2017; Sergeev et al., 2020).
-The global configuration of the idealised model has also been broadly used for testing and developing the current dynamical core of the UM (ENDGAME) (Wood et al., 2014).
+This model configuration broadly describes a number of idealisations including the Held-Suarez Newtonian relaxation (Held and Suarez, 1994; Mayne et al., 2014b), radiative convective equilibrium (Holloway and Woolnough) and exoplanet configurations (Mayne et al., 2014a; Lines et al., 2018; Boutle et al., 2017; Sergeev et al., 2020).
+The global configuration of the idealised model has also been broadly used for testing and developing the current dynamical core of the UM (ENDGame) (Wood et al., 2014).

-When viewing all the possible UM configurations through the climate model hierarchy lens - the idea that simple models are connected to sophisticated models via incremental steps - a large gap emerges between the simplified parameterisations of the idealised UM (e.g. the Held-Suarez model), and the sophisticated parameterisations within the comprehensive UM.
-Specifically, there is a gap in the intermediate complexity parameterisations of the atmosphere.
-The purpose of this paper is to narrow this gap in the UM climate model hierarchy using the Flexible framework for the UM (Flex-UM).
+When viewing all the possible UM configurations through the climate model hierarchy lens - the idea that simple models are connected to sophisticated models via incremental steps - a large gap emerges between the simplified parameterisations of the idealised UM (e.g. the Held-Suarez model) and the sophisticated parameterisations within the comprehensive UM.
+Specifically, there is a gap in the intermediate-complexity parameterisations of the atmosphere.
+The purpose of this paper is to narrow this gap in the UM climate model hierarchy using the Flexible Modelling Framework for the UM (Flex-UM).
 In doing so, we will highlight the utility of Flex-UM and motivate possible directions for research and model development.

-Flex-UM was designed to replicate the atmospheric physics of the Geophysical Fluid Dynamics Laboratory (GFDL) simplified moist physics aquaplanet (Frierson et al., 2006, 2007), which is a benchmark intermediate complexity climate model.
-Specifically, Flex-UM can be configured as a slab ocean aquaplanet, with a grey radiation scheme, simplified Betts-Miller convection scheme and simple boundary layer scheme, we describe these in detail in Section 2.
-Flex-UM is not an independent version of the UM.
-Flex-UM simply describes a collection of new intermediate complexity parameterisations that have been incorporated into the UM.
+Flex-UM was designed to replicate the atmospheric physics of the Geophysical Fluid Dynamics Laboratory (GFDL) simplified moist physics aqua-planet (Frierson et al., 2006, 2007), which is a benchmark intermediate-complexity climate model.
+Specifically, Flex-UM can be configured as a slab-ocean aqua-planet, with a grey radiation scheme, simplified Betts-Miller convection scheme and simple boundary layer scheme; we describe these in detail in Sect.
+2. Flex-UM is not an independent version of the UM.
+Flex-UM simply describes a collection of new intermediate-complexity parameterisations that have been incorporated into the UM.
 Each of these new parameterisations can be switched on or off depending on the use case.
-This implementation allows for a broad range of intermediate complexity configurations within the UM model hierarchy.
+This implementation allows for a broad range of intermediate-complexity configurations within the UM model hierarchy.